dtr-org/libapdu/README.md

 This is a convenience library for handling ISO7816-4 application protocol data units (APDUs), a protocol used to communicate with devices like smartcards and, incidentally, the Ledger Nano S and Ledger Blue hardware wallets.
-APDUs are used for sendng commands to the wallet, for example, generating a new public key, or signing a transaction.
+APDUs are used for sending commands to the wallet, for example, generating a new public key, or signing a transaction.

 The format of a command APDU is: